How to Grow, Care and Propagate Gasteria disticha

 Light Requirements

-Gasteria disticha grows best under bright light with some direct sunshine.
-Keep it away from hot direct sunlight to prevent scorching.
+Gasteria disticha grows best under bright light with 6-8 hours of direct sunshine.
+Keep it away from hot midday sunlight to prevent scorching.

 To ensure even growth, rotate the pot regularly to make sure that the plant receives light on all sides.